Introduction

 - Prevents duplicate signers per campaign using Redis.

-- Manages invitations and onboarding via Supabase.
+- Manages invitations and onboarding via Supabase Auth and Edge Functions.

 High-level Architecture